 (d) After the voted ballot and affirmation are received at the office of the election administrator, the transmittal cover sheet with affirmation must be retained in a sealed envelope or container separately from the ballot.

-(e) If the received ballot is acceptable pursuant to the requirements of 13-13-246, MCA, the election administrator shall:
+(e) No sooner than the time permitted for preparation of ballots pursuant to 13-13-241, MCA, the election administrator shall have the returned ballots transcribed using the procedure prescribed below.
+If the received ballot is acceptable pursuant to the requirements of 13-13-246, MCA, the election administrator shall:

 (i) if the ballot was returned in a secrecy envelope, without opening the secrecy envelope containing the voted ballot, log in the receipt of the ballot and place it in the secure absentee envelope or container with the original ballot; or